bojorko/OOP/README.md

 # OOP

-My porjects and practice for leaning object oriented programming languages
+My projects and practice for learning object oriented programming languages.

+Languages included are:
+C++